DavidWassef/Machine-Learning-Projects/README.md

 •	Through data exploration and feature engineering, the project aims to uncover patterns in hotel booking data, enhancing the models' ability to make accurate predictions.

-•	The project will provide a detailed report, covering the data cleaning process, choice of neural network models, their configurations, evaluation metrics, and key findings from the analysis.
+•	The project provides a detailed report, covering the data cleaning process, choice of neural network models, their configurations, evaluation metrics, and key findings from the analysis.